-We have a list of the articles that can be shipped, with a standard volume and weight.
-To help you determine the volume and weight of your cargo, our website provides you with a couple of easy steps you must follow: obtain an estimated price for your move.
+On our web you will find a provisional list of all the articles that can be shipped to Colombia, along with its standard volume and weight.
+This will guide you on how to determine the volume and weight of your shippment, our website also provides you with a couple of easy steps you should follow: obtain an estimated price for your move.

-When choosing a Full Container Load (FCL) to ship to Colombia, the customer is responsible for the entire load.
-Since the container is not shared with anyone else, your belongings will be safe from any unknown cargo that could be mixed when sharing it with someone else.
+When you are booking a Full Container Load (FCL) to ship your goods to Colombia, you are the responsible for all the entire load. in thise case, the container is not shared with any other shipments, so your belongings and goods will be safe from any unknown items.

-If you choose to use Less than a Container Load (LCL) to ship to Colombia, all belongings must be properly boxed and wrapped prior to shipping.
-If you do not have a pallet to place your load on, let us know at the moment of the reservation and we will provide you with one.
+If you choose to use Less than a Container Load (LCL) to ship to Colombia, all belongings must be properly boxed and wrapped before you make the shipment.
+If you do not have a pallet to place your load on, let us know at the moment of the reservation and we will try to provide you with one.